Kathryn Reed Altman: Legacy and influence

 "The Altman Experience" was atmosphere present on the Robert Altman film sets.
 This family experience was generated by Robert Altman but facilitated by Kathryn Reed Altman.
-All the film's participants were invited to the dailies where they all would view the previous day's footage.
+All the film's participants were invited to the dailies where they would view the previous day's footage.

 Kathryn Reed Altman throughout her marriage to Robert Altman ardently documented and archived their family and professional activities.
 She collected documents, photographs, and awards among other memorabilia.